mcr/iotwg-charter/iotwg-charter.md

 protocol, and most recently RFC8520, the Manufacturer Usage Description.

-The IETF has tried to focus on categories of what limited things can do, and this has resulted in a number of useful documents form the Light-Weight Implementation Guide (LWIG).
+The IETF has tried to focus on categories of what limited things can do, and this has resulted in a number of useful documents from the Light-Weight Implementation Guide (LWIG).
 RFC7228 is a key product, having provided terminology and scaling understanding to the entire industry.
 All of this has been about scaling the Internet technologies to small devices